googleads/googleads-python-lib/README.md

 # The googleads Python client library

+**Note:** DoubleClick for Publishers was recently renamed to Google Ad Manager, and this library was modified to follow suit.
+Please see the [migration guide](https://github.com/googleads/googleads-python-lib/wiki/dfp-rebrand) for more details.

 This client library simplifies accessing Google's SOAP Ads APIs - AdWords, and DoubleClick for Publishers.
 The library provides easy ways to store your